echicken/MMDVMHost-utils/README.md

             - version (String)
             - description (String)
             - git_id (String)
+    - dmr (Object)
-    - dmr_id (Object)
+        - id (Object)
             - lookup_thread_running (Boolean)
-    - dmr_net (Object)
+        - net (Object)
             - opening (Boolean)
                 - Connecting to a DMR master
             - sending_authorization (Boolean)
                 - Connected, attempting to authenticate
             - sending_configuration (Boolean)
                 - Connected, authenticated, sending configuration to master
             - open (Boolean)
                 - Connected and ready to go
-    - dmr_rf (Object)
+        - rf (Object)
             - rx (Array of Objects)
                 - rx (Boolean)
                     - Currently receiving a transmission
                         - (We saw a voice header or voice frame and we've yet to be told that the transmission ended)
                 - rx_start (Date || null)
                     - Time that the transmission started
                 - seconds (Number) (float)
                     - Not populated until transmission has ended
                 - slot (Number) (integer)
                     - Time slot of this transmission
                 - source (String)
                     - Callsign or DMR ID
                 - destination (String)
                     - Talk group, etc.
                 - bit_error_rate : (Number) (float)
                     - Bit error rate for this transmission, as a percentage
             - tx (Array)
                 - currently unused
 - cfg (Confrigger)
     - An instance of Confrigger (see above)